Gysembergh Victor

 Gysembergh_photo

 Victor Gysembergh was born in Roubaix in 1987.
 He was admitted to the École normale supérieure de Paris (2007) and to the agrégation de Lettres classiques (2010).
 After a master's degree in Classics at the University of Paris-Sorbonne and a master's degree in Assyriology at the University of Heidelberg, he defended his doctorate in Ancient Studies at the University of Reims in 2015.
 He then received research grants from the Fondation Thiers (Paris, 2015-2016) and Alexander-von-Humboldt Stiftung (Freie Universität Berlin, 2017-2019).
 He has taught at the Universities of Heidelberg and Reims, Freie Universität Berlin, and Sorbonne Université.
 In 2018, he joined the CNRS, at the Centre Léon Robin de recherches sur la pensée antique.
 In 2023, he defended his Habilitation to direct research at Sorbonne University.
+In 2024 he received the CNRS A3 Prize for Scientific Influence.
+In 2025, he was named CNRS Full Research Professor, and received the Suzanne-Amigues Prize of the Académie des Inscriptions et Belles-Lettres and the Raymond-Weil Prize of the Association des Études Grecques.

 His work lies at the intersection of the history of philosophy and the history of science.
 A common denominator is the desire to renew the interpretation of Greco-Latin sources by taking into account not only cuneiform texts, but also other ancient and medieval languages of learning.
 With W. Furley, he has published the monograph Reading the Liver.
 Papyrological Texts on Ancient Greek Extispicy (Tübingen, 2015), and with A. Schwab the collective volume Le travail du savoir.
 Philosophie, sciences exactes et sciences appliquées dans l'Antiquité (Trier, 2015), and he updated M. Federspiel's translation, Aristote.
 Traité du ciel (Paris, 2017).

-Copyright © 2024 Léon Robin Centre for the Study of Ancient Thought.
+Copyright © 2025 Léon Robin Centre for the Study of Ancient Thought.
 All Rights Reserved.

 Joomla! is Free Software released under the GNU General Public License.

-We have 1070 guests and no members online
+We have 1147 guests and no members online